Animal Protection Party of Canada is a federal political party that is growing!

 As well as attending protests and vigils, Natalie supports local and international animal protection groups.
 Her goal is to continue to educate and promote awareness around the humane and ethical treatment of all animals, while affecting change within the Canadian judicial system.

-Natalie is a member of the Toronto Vegetarian Association.
+Natalie is a member of the Toronto Vegetarian Association and this is her second time running as an APPC candidate.

-All her life a vegetarian, Ellen turned vegan (whole food plant-based) three years ago.
+All her life a vegetarian, Ellen turned vegan (whole food plant-based) several years ago.

 She was an activist and newsletter editor with the Young Vegetarians and board member of the Nederlandse Vegetariers Bond in the 70s in the Netherlands.
 She joined Action Volunteers for Animals and the Toronto Vegetarian Association after she immigrated to Canada 35 years ago.
 She enjoyed participating as a federal and provincial candidate in Perth-Wellington in the 2011 election for the NDP, coming in second in the federal election, ahead of the Liberals.